Mindfulness

 The quality of our lives is largely determined by the quality of the conditioning that we received throughout our childhood and adolescence, not just from our parents, but from our overall environment, and also unavoidable circumstances.
 Our conditioning determines what we believe about our own self-worth, which is the foundation of our self-esteem, which is about our relationship with our own self.
 The way we perceive ourselves determines the ways we perceive the world around us.
 In other words, we don’t experience the world directly, we experience the world, including our relationships, through the filters of our own conditioning.
 As we are growing up, however, we are mostly unaware of how our conditioning is colouring our perceptions of ourselves and the world around us, and therefore determining the quality of our experiences in life.
 We often assume that we are unhappy because people don’t treat us well enough, or that circumstances in life are unfair, without realising that our conditioned ways of thinking has been undermining our resilience and our ability to manage our daily affairs in an empowered way.
 Even what we regard as ‘normal, healthy’ conditioning can still have its limitations.
 This is the dilemma and the challenge of being human.

 It is true that we had no control over our circumstances and our environment when growing up.
 We could not control how we were conditioned, but as adults, we have access to a potential that enables us to turn all that around.
-Mindfulness teaches us how to get into the drivers seat of our minds and become the guardian/parent/manager of our minds.
-When in the drivers seat, we have access to our real potential that we can use to heal and recondition/reprogram our minds to overcome confusion and suffering and create the life that we want.
+Mindfulness teaches you how to get into the drivers seat of your mind and become the guardian/parent/manager of your mind.
+When in the drivers seat, you have access to our real potential that you can use to heal and recondition/reprogram your mind to overcome confusion and suffering and create the life that you want.

-Mindfulness is the practice of cultivating ‘Awareness’ of what our minds are perceiving and creating and how best to utilise that awareness for the purpose of achieving harmony, peace and clarity, and for making effective and appropriate choices in our lives.
+Mindfulness is the practice of cultivating ‘Awareness’ of what your mind is perceiving and creating and how best to utilise that awareness for the purpose of achieving harmony, peace and clarity, and for making effective and appropriate choices in your life.
 As children, we do not have the ability to harness our power of Awareness.
 Our parents are actually meant to be teaching us how to be Aware, but our parents, just like ourselves, were subject to their own human conditioning.

 Life’s circumstances can certainly be challenging at times.
 Even our own character can be extra sensitive and challenging, but the key to peace and happiness is how you accept and deal with those challenges.
-Awareness is a potential within us that has the power to rise above conditioning.
-Awareness gives us the ability to learn and adapt.
-Awareness gives us the ability to observe our thoughts and feelings from a higher perspective, enabling us to identify thought habits that disempower us and cause us to suffer.
-Awareness is where we are able to access our true potential.
+Awareness is your potential that give you the power to rise above conditioning.
+Awareness gives you the ability to learn and adapt.
+Awareness gives you the ability to observe your thoughts and feelings from a higher perspective, enabling you to identify thought habits that disempower you and cause you to suffer.
+Awareness is where you are able to access your true potential.

-Therefore, Mindfulness shows us how to identify ourselves as Awareness, and teaches us how to develop an accepting, compassionate, responsible and loving relationship with ourselves.
-Through Mindfulness, we come to realise and experience that the limitations of our childhood conditioning and personal circumstances are in fact opportunities for learning and growing and accessing our real potential.
-We come to understand that problems are, in fact, opportunities to expand our awareness and take care of ourselves the way we always needed to be cared for.
+Therefore, Mindfulness shows you how to identify yourself as Awareness, and teaches you how to develop an accepting, compassionate, responsible and loving relationship with yourself.
+Through Mindfulness, you come to realise and experience that the limitations of your childhood conditioning and personal circumstances are in fact opportunities for learning and growing and accessing your real potential.
+You come to understand that problems are, in fact, opportunities to expand your awareness and take care of yourself the way you always needed to be cared for.
 Ultimately, no one can take care of your mind better than you can, because you are able to experience your mind and have access to your mind with your Awareness 24/7.

 The Mindfulness Technique